aplanillo/aplanillo.github.io/_pages/research.md

 ## Research lines and projects

+### Spatial Patterns and Movement Ecology

+* Connectivity, Species Distributions, Step Selection Function

+The way that vertebrates move through and occupy space is afected by environmental conditions and individuals characteristics.
+The interplay of both determine aspects as relevantas  habitat connectivity and species distribution.
+Furthermore, the movement of an individual changes across its live time, depending on its life status (juvenile, dispersing, breeding), making this topic a highly dynamic approach.

+***Projects***

+* NaturaConnect (joint on 2024-ongoing): Building a resilient ecological network of conserved areas across Europe for nature and people (Horizon Europe, ID 101060429). *Participant in WP6 and WP8*
+* Habitat selection and suitability for wolves in Germany (2020-2022).
+‘Federal Documentation and Consultation Centre on Wolves’ (FKZ 3515 82 4100). *Participant*

 ### Population Ecology and Dynamics

 * Demography, Population Viability Analysis (PVA), Behaviour analysis, Habitat use